 Best MSN Programs

 Explore this comprehensive list to find out which schools offer the best Master of Science in Nursing (MSN) programs in the nation.
 In creating this list, we took a close look at data from the Department of Education, including rates of graduation, student retention and school costs.
 We also checked out nursing degree data such as MSN concentrations, clinical experiences and unique offerings like study abroad opportunities and scholarships for graduate students.
+Study.com's rankings are unique in that they emphasize accessibility, affordability, and quality of education, which we considered the most important attributes in our ranking lists.
 Looking to earn your MSN degree to become a nurse practitioner, educator or administrator?
-This list of the best MSN programs might just help you locate the perfect school!
+This list of the best MSN programs might just help you locate the perfect school.

 1. Mount Carmel College of Nursing

 Mount Carmel College of Nursing in Columbus, Ohio, opened its doors in 1903 with the goal of providing a superior educational experience, something it continues today through top graduate nursing programs.
 Mount Carmel students interested in securing an MSN have several options from which to choose, including two-year family nurse practitioner (FNP) and adult-gerontology acute care nurse practitioner (AG-ACNP) programs, both of which provide students with 650 hours of clinical experience.
 Additional MSN options include the three-year online nursing education program, which features a practicum experience, and the four-year hybrid (online and in-person learning) nursing administration program, which offers an administrative internship capstone.
 This has a unique Mount Carmel Center for Innovative Learning provides hands-on learning options to help graduate students gain confidence in their skills.